-During the 2009-10 academic year, the College opened the new Marshall and Vera Lea Rinker Technology Center, which is staffed seven days a week, and the state-of-the-art Joe K. and Alberta Blanton Nursing Building, home to the College's growing School of Nursing.
-Last year the College opened the Dr. Marcene H. and Robert E. Christoverson Humanities Building, which features contemporary classrooms, a modern language lab, film studies center, and art gallery.
+During the 2009-2010 academic year, the College opened the new Marshall and Vera Lea Rinker Technology Center, which is staffed seven days a week, and the state-of-the-art Joe K. and Alberta Blanton Nursing Building, home to the College's growing School of Nursing.
+In 2010, the College opened the Dr. Marcene H. and Robert E. Christoverson Humanities Building, which features contemporary classrooms, a modern language lab, film studies center, and art gallery.
+In 2014, the College opened the Wynee Warden Dance Studio, a free-standing 4,700-square-foot facility built specifically for the Dance program.